SoftBankRoboticsTraining/choregraphe-training-python-examples-project/README.md

 ## Python in Choregraphe

-A simple Choregraphe project to demonstrate a few principles of how to use Python within Choregraphe.
+A simple Choregraphe project to demonstrate how to use Python within Choregraphe.